 - You have NOT changed your name or address since the issuance of your last license.

-- You hold a valid credit card (Visa, American Express, Discover)
+- You hold a valid credit card (VISA, MasterCard, American Express, or Discover).

 When applying online you must provide a telephone number and e-mail address.
 Allow 20 days for your new license to arrive by mail.